CONCACAF rules French Guiana draw a forfeit, bans Malouda

 The strange situation has perhaps met its end, with French Guiana now with no chance of advancing to the knockout round of the Gold Cup with two losses through its first two games against Canada and Honduras.

-French Guiana wraps up the group stage against Panama on Friday evening.
+French Guiana wraps up the group stage against Costa Rica on Friday evening.